LCEP Lead Producer: Progress Blog

 February 2025

-I first set out trying to establish the core principles and strategic ambitions for the LCEP.
-These were developed and framed by best practice examples I have observed across the UK and my own knowledge and expectation for Lincolnshire's needs and challenges.
+Once in post it became clear that there was a real need to establish some core principles in order to begin building the strategic ambition for the LCEP.
+These core principles were developed and framed by best practice examples I have observed across the UK and my own knowledge and experiences of Lincolnshire's needs and challenges over the last 20 years.
+They create a sensible point of departure and will serve as a guide for activity and action to follow

-The work on setting up the Mission & Vision was an important step in beginning to define what an LCEP means for Lincolnshire and importantly this needed to be contextualised by what has been achieved and implanted elsewhere as well as balanced against what are the idiosyncrasies of living, working and learning in Lincolnshire.
+The work on setting up the Mission & Vision was an important step in 'beginning' to define what an LCEP means for Lincolnshire and importantly this needed to be contextualised by what has been achieved and implemented elsewhere, as well as balanced against the idiosyncrasies of living, working and learning in Lincolnshire.

 The strategy needed to heed what has happened before and what a future strategic vision might need to resemble as we build for success!

-A lot of my early work was spent reviewing the reports and research documents which are available in the research section of this site.
+A lot of my early work was spent reviewing the reports and research documents, some of which are available in the research section of this site.

 The shape of things to come...?